mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Mirriam is a large world with a dense, tainted atmosphere with somewhat more than 90% of the surface is covered by oceans.
-A considerable amount of Mirriam’s land takes the form of mountain ranges, small islands or else is unusable due to other conditions.
+A considerable amount of Mirriam's land takes the form of mountain ranges, small islands or else is unusable due to other conditions.
 This includes most of the arctic and sub–arctic regions.